marcdotson/category-captainship/README.md

     Implications of Category Captainship
   - extend and apply across multiple chains, markets, locations and categories to get better understanding of overall effects
-  - Use hierarchical diff in diff model
+  - Models:
+      * Hierarchical Difference in Differences
+      * Synthetic Control
+      * Synthetic Difference in Differences

 ### Data